dzmunk/theta-star-demo/README.md

 # Todo

 - `as T` to TypeScript's non-null assertion (`!`)
-- Text fields with range constraints
-- Setting a tile as both start and end causes an error
 - Grid sizing
 - Design (error message, tile and path colors, space between fields)
 - Smartphones